The Saatva Classic is a luxurious, well-made mattress. It brings unbelivably soft comfort and pressure relieving

-The Saatva Classic should appeal to most and is available in three comfort levels: Soft Plush, Luxury Firm, and Firm, designed to cater to side, back and combo, and stomach sleepers, respectively.
-It's also available in two depths, 11.5" and 14", which comes down to personal preference in your bed's height.
+The Saatva Classic should work for most sleepers, as it's available in three comfort levels: Soft Plush, Luxury Firm, and Firm.
+It's designed to cater to side, back and combo, and stomach sleepers, and it's also available in two depths, 11.5" and 14", so it's totally customisable.

-My experience with Saatva puts itself at the top of our best mattresses list.
-Keep reading to see why the Homes & Gardens team is so impressed.
+My experience with Saatva put it right at the very top of our ranking of the best mattresses.
+Here's why I was so impressed.